ClydeMachine/DratiniDex/README.md

 Ask your Echo or Echo Dot such questions as...
 ```
-Alexa, ask DratiniDex about Bulbasaur.
+Alexa, ask TiniDex about Bulbasaur.
-Alexa, ask DratiniDex what level Abra evolves at.
+Alexa, ask TiniDex what level Abra evolves at.
-Alexa, ask DratiniDex what Venonat evolves into.
+Alexa, ask TiniDex what Venonat evolves into.
-Alexa, ask DratiniDex how do I use this?
+Alexa, ask TiniDex how do I use this?
 ```

 At the time of this writing this is not a published skill, so to use it you'll need to build your own.
 But hey, that's probably why you're on this page anyway, yeah?